Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Gyrotropy controlled Poynting vector in ferrite-filled waveguide

+We can see the positive and negative terms which govern the forward and backward power propagation with respect to the transverse $y$-coordinate.
+Note that, in the case of zero-gyrotropy ($\kappa^\prime=0$), the negative term in~(\ref{eq:re_px_fer_wg}) vanishes.
+It is the gyrotropic term $\kappa^\prime$ which induces this backward power propagation in such guiding structures.
+In Fig.~\ref{fig:fer_wg_analysis}(b), we plot Re$(P_x)$ corresponding to the natural values of ferrite at 7 GHz ($\mu^\prime=1.98$ and $\kappa^\prime=0.68$) using~(\ref{eq:re_px_fer_wg}) for analytical computation and CST Microwave Studio simulation.
+We can see the existence of the backward power flow in results and significant similarity between them.

+We can now find the exact point $y_c$ along $y$-axis which acts as the boundary between forward and backward power propagation.
+Using~(\ref{eq:re_px_fer_wg}), we equate Re$(P_x)=0$ and find $y_c=y|_{\text{Re}(P_x)=0}$ as

+This analytical~(\ref{eq:y_c_pos_fer_filled_waveguide}) may be important from the device engineering point of view to locate the null of real power propagation along the cross-section of the waveguide.
+This equation also shows that for no-gyrotropy conditions $\kappa^\prime=0$, $y_c$ shifts to $a/2$, which is at one of the walls of the waveguide.
+This position of $y_c$ at the wall for $\kappa^\prime=0$ means there is no backward power flow, which is consistent with power propagation in standard dielectric waveguides.

-We can compute the real $P_x$ and imaginary $P_y$ of the CTAPV $\vec{P}_{avg}$ using these field equations.
-Figure~\ref{fig:fer_wg_analysis}(c) shows the longitudinal real $P_x$ power component for the different values of $\kappa^\prime$.
-We observe an important result: the gyrotropy leads to a decrease in the forward power propagation, and increase of an additional backward power flow region in the waveguide.
+For further investigation, we select four specific values of $\kappa^\prime$.
+These gyrotropy points $\kappa_1^\prime=0$, $\kappa_2^\prime=0.41$, $\kappa_3^\prime=0.82$, and $\kappa_4^\prime=1.23$ are marked in Fig.~\ref{fig:fer_wg_analysis}(a).
+At the first point $\kappa_1^\prime=0$ the material acts as non-gyrotropic, whereas at $\kappa_4^\prime=1.23$ the gyrotropy is very near to the largest possible value before gyrotropy-induced cutoff is triggered in the waveguide.
+We can compute the real $P_x$ and imaginary $P_y$ of the CTAPV $\vec{P}_{avg}$ using the field equations given in~(\ref{eq:re_px_fer_wg}).
+Fig.~\ref{fig:fer_wg_analysis}(c) shows the longitudinal real $P_x$ power component for the different values of $\kappa^\prime$.
+We observe an important result: the gyrotropy leads to a decrease in the forward power propagation, and increase of an additional backward (negative) power flow region in the waveguide.

-To develop a better understanding of this forward and backward power component, we analyze the expression for the CTAPV in eq.~(\ref{eq:fer_wg_field_eqn}).
-The real component of CTAPV is computed as Re$(\vec{P}_{avg})\cdot\hat{x}=-0.5E_z^*H_y$, which leads to a multiplication between two functions of $(k_yy)$, i.e., $\cos(k_yy)$ and $\mu^\prime k_x\cos(k_yy)-\kappa^\prime k_y\sin(k_yy)$.
-Out of these two functions, the latter one is the reason for the backward power flow in the waveguide due to the offset of the $H_y$.
-If we have $\kappa^\prime=0$, the multiplication of these two functions is simplified as $\cos^2(k_yy)$ where there is no backward power component.
-Hence, the term $-\kappa^\prime k_y\sin(k_yy)$ can be attributed as the source of the backward power.
-This second function also tells us the exact physical location, $y_c$, where Re$(P_x)$ makes a cross-over from forward to backward direction.
-Thus, we have the analytical expression for the power cross-over point as